Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models: Framework

 \paragraph{Embedding Extraction.} This component processes input DNA sequences, runs the model in evaluation mode, and extracts the final hidden state as the sequence embedding.
 These embeddings support downstream tasks such as classification, regression, clustering, and visualization.

-\paragraph{Sequence Generation.} This component enables compatible models to generate novel DNA sequences from user-provided prompts.
+\paragraph{Sequence Generation.} This component enables compatible models to flexibly generate diverse novel DNA sequences from user-provided prompts.
 It supports applications such as in silico sequence variation, synthetic data augmentation, and functional sequence exploration.